Salary Setting Goals

 The answer is No. Having salary ranges with midpoints as a reference means that the midpoint should represent just that - a reference point.
 It just means that ON AVERAGE half of all salaries in the market data set fall below the midpoint and half fall above.
 We expect salaries to be dispersed throughout the salary range to reflect the differences in experience, knowledge, skill, and service that different employees bring to the position.
 Generally speaking, we expect that employees with less experience, less knowledge, less skill will be paid in the lower section of the range.
 And we expect that employees with more seasoned experience at their level, more knowledge and more skill to be paid in the middle section of the range.
 Keep in mind that each division has their own unique budget concerns, priorities and limitations so these are just general guidelines and you should be paying close attention to what the internal divisional practices, priorities and limitation are.
 Overall, placement in the range is largely influenced by a holistic review of the salary setting factors.

 When we transitioned to Career Tracks, we created unusuallly wide salary ranges in order to accommodate where existing employees salaries fell within their new grade ranges and to minimize cost to departments to transition to the new Career Tracks framework.
 These wide ranges contain minimums and maximums that are outside of the norm in the labor market.
-Our long-term plan is to incrementally narrow the wider ranges over the next several years.
+Our current plan is to incrementally narrow the wider ranges over two years (July 2022 and July 2023).

 Market Competitive Zone